swu664/ontario-residential-centers/README.md

 # ontario-residential-centers
-Reworked a static business website to improve frontend structure, customer flow, and clarity of service offering using custom HTML, CSS, and JavaScript.
+This project involved reworking a static website for a local business, originally built using Webflow, by recreating it from scratch using custom HTML, CSS, and JavaScript.
+The objective was to improve how information was presented—ensuring stronger cohesion between sections, clearer service descriptions, and a more professional, consistent delivery of content.
+The result is a cleaner and more aligned web presence that better reflects the business’s purpose and values.